fkarg/fkarg.github.io/drafts/the-lean-startup.md

 ---
 # Content
-It's a myth that a great product, a brilliant team, amazing technology and an amazing idea at the right time is required to become successful.
-It's actually a process, that can be learned and thought.
-Entrepreneurship is a kind of Management - but while general management is enormously efficient, it does not apply to startups, a different form of management is required.
+It's a myth that a great product, a brilliant team, amazing technology and an amazing idea at the right time are required to become successful.
+It's actually a process, which means that it can be learned and thought.
+Entrepreneurship is a kind of Management - but while general management is enormously efficient, it does not apply to startups.
+A different form of management is required.

-'Lean Startup' management is build on Five Basic Principles:
+'Lean Startup' management is built on Five Basic Principles:
 1. Entrepreneurs are Everywhere - it will work with large companies and small ones
 2. Entrepreneurship is a form of Management - it is required from every Company